-In this lecture, Jhumpa Lahiri reflects on the myth of Echo and Narcissus in Ovid’s Metamorphoses in light of her own practice as a translator, self-translator and teacher of literary translation.
+In this lecture, Jhumpa Lahiri reflected on the myth of Echo and Narcissus in Ovid’s Metamorphoses in light of her own practice as a translator, self-translator and teacher of literary translation.

-Considering metamorphosis as a kind of translation, Lahiri holds up the fate of Echo, in particular, as a metaphor for the translation process that has much to teach us about identity, originality and finding a voice.
-She discusses her own transformations – from novelist to translator, from a writer of English to a writer of Italian – and emphasises the value of translation to any literary writer.
+Considering metamorphosis as a kind of translation, Lahiri held up the fate of Echo, in particular, as a metaphor for the translation process that has much to teach us about identity, originality and finding a voice.
+She discussed her own transformations – from novelist to translator, from a writer of English to a writer of Italian – and emphasised the value of translation to any literary writer.

 Jhumpa Lahiri won the Pulitzer Prize for Fiction in 2000 for her debut short story collection The Interpreter of Maladies.
 Since then she has published in English a further story collection (Unaccustomed Earth, 2008) and two novels: The Namesake (2003) and The Lowland (2013, shortlisted for the Man Booker Prize).
 In 2012 she immersed herself in the Italian language and moved to Italy, documenting the process in her Italian-language memoir In altre parole (translated by Ann Goldstein as In Other Words, 2016).
 She has published her own translations from the Italian of two novels by Domenico Starnone – Ties (2017) and Trick (2018), the latter awarded the 2020 John Florio Prize by the UK Society of Authors.

 Jhumpa Lahiri is Professor of Creative Writing at Princeton University, and divides her time between Princeton and Rome.

 In partnership with the British Library and the National Centre for Writing, the 2020 BCLT Sebald Lecture took place online on Monday 29 June 2020.